cmstas/StopAnalysis2016/StopBabyMaker/batch/README.md

       babies should be produced (line 6).
 Line 15 will also specify the directory on /hadoop/ where the output baby files will be copied to.
+	  b.
+Add new samples to this list (l.38,39 and after l.128)

   4. In condorFileTemplate, change line 12 to your email address for notifications from the condor queue about the job ending/failing

   5.  ". makeBabies.sh" to submit.
 Just let it run, it will quit when all babies exist.
 It will also merge them for you at the end,
+	   b. run this command in a screen session.